Isurwars/Correlation/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

+# Planned future features

+We will continue to support and enrich the software in the foreseeable future.
+Here we list the features planned to be added in the future:

+*	Support for additional output files, like hdf5 standard.

+*	Inclusion of other correlation functions like Velocity Correlation Functions, to further improve the analysis of liquids and phase transitions.

+*	Inclusion of structure factors and x-ray diffraction, to facilitate the comparison with experimental results.

+*	Parallelization of the main loop, to further improve the code by switching to a ‘divide-and-conquer paradigm.

 # Acknowledgments

-I.R. acknowledge PAPIIT, DGAPA-UNAM for his posdoctoral fellowship.
+I.R. acknowledge PAPIIT, DGAPA-UNAM for his postdoctoral fellowship.
 D.H.R. acknowledge Consejo Nacional de Ciencia y Tecnología (CONACyT) for supporting his graduate studies.
 A.A.V., R.M.V., and A.V. thank DGAPA-UNAM for continued financial support to carry out research projects under Grant No. IN104617 and IN116520.
 M. T. Vázquez and O. Jiménez provided the information requested.